TeaTung/Business_Social_Network_Flutter_App/app_project/README.md

 > git add .
 > git commit -m 'What are added, changed, removed, name of feature'

-NOTICE [What are added, changed, removed, name of feature] must writen in English clearly and detail.
+NOTICE [What are added, changed, removed, name of feature] must written in English clearly and detail.
 ![image](https://user-images.githubusercontent.com/67773933/115964244-b6a0fa00-a54d-11eb-8852-c526bf111946.png)

 #Step 8: Push from local to remote